jackd1801/jackd1801.github.io/content/posts/230908_CivilServiceEconomist.md

 Joining the civil service as an economist is a solid option for those approaching their final year and not sure what they want to work on.
 It pays well, offers interesting and impactful work, loads of training opportunities, and the flexibility to design your own career path.
 I recommend it.

----
-<a id="tldr"></a>
-## TL;DR

-- Competitive starting pay in line with median salaries for economics graduates.
-- Strong pension schemes offering both defined benefit and defined contribution options.
-- Ample opportunities for skill development and continuous learning through the Government Economics Service.
-- High potential for social impact working on major national issues.
-- Excellent flexibility, allowing for a balanced work-life experience.
-- Opens doors for various career paths both within and outside of the civil service.